ng-packagr/ng-packagr/docs/dependencies.md

 }
 ```

-If you'd like to turn off this feature completly, you can do so by providing a catch all RegExp as such;
+If you'd like to turn off this feature completely, you can do so by providing a catch all RegExp as such;

 ```json
 {